xd009642/xd009642.github.io/_posts/2024-08-23-snapshot-testing-neural-networks.markdown

 learning algorithms.
 Often you will be porting from Python to Rust, so collecting snapshots from the Python code and then using them to test the Rust port is a good approach to be confident in your ported implementation.

+_Thanks to blueridanus for working with me on this and others for proofreading and offering feedback on initial versions of this post._